The plane tree as a natural logbook for air pollution

 How do we measure particulate matter concentrations using plane trees?

 Measuring means knowing!
 Plane trees provide a wealth of information about the amount of fine particulate matter in their surroundings through their bark.
 During the winter, they store this fine dust in their outer bark.
 When they begin to shed in spring, the bark layers containing the stored fine particulate matter end up on the outside of the trunk.
 By collecting and analysing pieces of peeling bark from plane trees spread throughout the area, we can map the levels of fine particulate matter in our living environment.
 In this way, we measure how much fine particulate matter was present in your neighbourhood.
-All samples are analysed by the University of Antwerp under the supervision of Dr Ir Roeland Samson
+All samples are analysed by the University of Antwerp under the supervision of prof. Roeland Samson

 FAQ'S